DanielAtDrenlia/drenlia-web/docs/screenshots.md

 # Application Screenshots

 This page showcases the various screens and features of the application.
-Use the navigation arrows to move between screenshots.

 ## Public Website